awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

         return "message";
        }
       }

 ### SendReceiveMessages class

 The following class uses the Amazon SQS API to send and retrieve messages.
-For example, the **getMessages** method retrieve message from the queue.
-Likewise, the **processMessage** method sends a message to a queue.
+For example, the ``getMessages`` method retrieves a message from the queue.
+Likewise, the ``processMessage`` method sends a message to a queue.

          package com.example;